-(Pocket Books, reprint edition, Nov.
-24 2009) Colleen McCullough has long had women’s liberation on her agenda: The Ladies of Missalonghi (1987), is about the blossoming of a spinsterish poor relation.
+Colleen McCullough had women’s liberation on her agenda for a long time: The Ladies of Missalonghi (1987) is about the blossoming of a spinsterish poor relation.
 The Independence of Miss Mary Bennet is more of the same – much more, an historical romance straggled together with every imaginable element of a bodice-ripper: a spinster with potential, handsome lords, highwaymen, rakes, royalty, slatterns, orphans, hermits, belated sex, and a no-holds-barred romantic ending.
-All highly unlikely and rambling, perhaps the author had actually intended it to be a Regency comedy of manners, rather than, as stated on the cover, a plausible sequel to Jane Austin’s Pride and Prejudice.
+It is all highly unlikely and rambling, perhaps the author had actually intended it to be a Regency comedy of manners, rather than, as stated on the cover, a plausible sequel to Jane Austin’s Pride and Prejudice.

 Australian Colleen McCullough died in 2015.
 Read more here.